 International Justice Clinic

-- Project on Direct Participation in Hostilities – Students worked in collaboration with the Washington, D.C.-based Center for Civilians in Armed Conflict, conducting research to assess civilian understanding of when they become “participants” in armed conflict and thus subject to detention, targeting, and other measures.
-Two students and faculty conducted research and interviews in Northern Ireland during the spring of 2013.
+- Project on Direct Participation in Hostilities: Students worked in collaboration with the Washington, D.C.-based Center for Civilians in Armed Conflict, conducting research to assess civilian understanding of when they become “participants” in armed conflict and thus subject to detention, targeting and other measures.
+Students and faculty conducted interviews in Northern Ireland in 2013 and completed a report in 2014.